DiligentGraphics/DiligentSamples/Tutorials/Tutorial02_Cube/readme.md

 DrawAttrs.IsIndexed   = true; // This is an indexed draw call DrawAttrs.IndexType  = VT_UINT32; // Index type
 DrawAttrs.NumIndices = 36;
-// Verify the state of vertex and index buffers DrawAttrs.Flags = DRAW_FLAG_VERIFY_STATES;
+// Verify the state of vertex and index buffers as well as consistence of
+// render targets and correctness of draw command arguments DrawAttrs.Flags = DRAW_FLAG_VERIFY_ALL;
 m_pImmediateContext->Draw(DrawAttrs);
 ```

-We want the engine to verify that the states of vertex and index buffers are correct,
+We want the engine to verify that the states are correct,
-so we use `DRAW_FLAG_VERIFY_STATES` flag.
+so we use `DRAW_FLAG_VERIFY_ALL` flag.